From the Domesday book to the present day, come back in time and have a look through the history of Fleetwood.

 In 1973, the area around the old railway station was developed into a container port facility.
 P&O operated a container service to Larne in Northern Ireland which became a Roll-on/roll-off service in 1975.
 Twice-daily container service continued until 2004 when Stena Line bought the route and increased the service to three times a day.
 Stena Line withdrew the service at the end of 2010, with the loss of 140 jobs.

 In 1995, the deserted Wyre Dock was developed into a marina (below).
-The then derelict dock landing area was developed into Freeport Fleetwood, a retail shopping centre.
+The then derelict dock landing area was developed into the retail shopping centre Freeport Fleetwood.
+In 2018 it was renamed Affinity Lancashire.

 Find out More